-RDL 5 September 1938, n.
-1390, Prowedimenti per la difesa della razza nella scuola fascista, GU n.
-209 of 13 September 1938, passed into law 5 January 1939, n.
-99 https://intellettualinfuga.fupress.com.
+RDL 5 September 1938, no. 1390, Provvedimenti per la difesa della razza nella scuola fascista, GU no. 209, 13 September 1938, passed into law 5 January 1939, no. 99 https://intellettualinfuga.fupress.com>.

-34 AOMFi, MCC, FP, f. n.
-402, "Alessandro Fiano", e ASUFi, AC, Stati di servizio, "Alessandro Fiano".
+34 AOMFi, MCC, FP, f. no. 402, "Alessandro Fiano", and ASUFi, AC, Stati di servizio, "Alessandro Fiano".

-citizenship and becoming stateless.
+It was just the beginning.
+At the publication of the RDL 7 September 1938 no. 1381, Provvedimenti nei confronti degli ebrei stranieri [Measures against foreign Jews], Dr. Bieber found himself losing his Italian citizenship and becoming stateless.
 At the same time, however, he remained married to a non-Jewish Italian with whom he had a son, paradoxically finding himself the non-Italian Jewish head of an Aryan family.

 The Doctors' Union in Florence also took steps to identify those entered in the Register who were to be disbarred, and asked everyone to fill in a personal form.
-Bieber filled in his on 20 September 1938 and declared that he did not profess the Jewish religion or any other religion35.
+Bieber filled in his on 20 September 1938 and declared that he did not profess the Jewish religion or any other religion 35.
 The Union took several months to complete the census of members and to implement the provisions.
 The matter was mentioned in the Union's ordinary general assembly held on 17 January 193936.
-Those present included Ferruccio Schupfer as representative of the commissioner of the National Union, Professor Raffaele Bastianelli;37 Giovanni Poggiali and Mario Cioni, respectively vice president and director of the Fascist Union of Professionals and Artists.
+Those present included Ferruccio Schupfer as representative of the commissioner of the National Union, Professor Raffaele Bastianelli;37 Giovanni Poggiali and Mario Cioni, respectively vice president and director of the Unione fascista professionisti ed artisti [Fascist Union of Professionals and Artists].
 The President and Secretary of the Union, Umberto Luigi Torrini, pointed out to the assembly that the measures at the time authorized the expulsion of foreign Jews only.
 In the following meeting of 30 January 1939, the Executive Board drew up the list of the first disbarred doctors in Florence: twenty-three foreign Jews, including the name of Bieber38.
-Six other Hungarians were disbarred from the register: Emanuele Pekelis, Stefano Vadasz and Ladislao Laszló, to whom were added Massimiliano Hackmayer, Eugenio Frommer, Elmerico Klein, who had not studied in Florence, but were entered in the Florentine register39.
+Six other Hungarians were disbarred from the register: Emanuele Pekelis, Stefano Vadász and Ladislao Laszló, to whom were added Massimiliano Hackmayer, Eugenio Frommer, Elmerico Klein, who

-35 AOMFi, Miscellaneous, Alessandro Bieber's personal file, 20 September 1938.
+35 AOMFi, Miscellanea, Alessandro Bieber's personal file, 20 September 1938.